 Why do rats enjoy eating poison?

 In order to attract rats to consume poison, bait producers usually add it to a cereal pellet.
 This is generally made up of solid grains, which give rats something to chew on as well as a great energy source.
-While they might consume poison, a toxic death isn’t a humane one.
+While they might consume poison, a toxic death isn’t a quick kill one.
 It’s not cool.

 Our top tips to get of your rats: